Keep tabs on all fit articles: The Perfect Fit

 Let’s say you’re looking at a pair of Levi’s 501 in a size 34″.
 If you try three different pairs of Levi’s 501, there’s a chance they may all fit you slightly differently.

 To some extent that’s unavoidable.
 When manufacturers are cutting the denim before constructing them into the final product, it is rolled out on a long table with one layer on top of the other.
 The fabric cutter then has to slice through all these layers, so when the cutter comes down and applies pressure, the fabric has a tendency to shift, thus the slight inconsistency in some sizes.

 This isn’t anything you have to worry about.
 If you know your general size, you should be fine.
-The point is, when you’re out shopping for pants, make sure to try on several different sizes to hone in on your exact size, and then from there, try on a few versions of that size to make sure you have the perfect fitting pair.
+The point is, when you’re out shopping for casual pants for men, make sure to try on several different sizes to hone in on your exact size, and then from there, try on a few versions of that size to make sure you have the perfect fitting pair.